Research Overview

 What does LL-37 do for wound healing?

-LL-37 serves a dual function: direct antimicrobial activity against bacteria, fungi, and viruses at wound sites (preventing infection that delays healing), and recruitment of immune cells (monocytes, neutrophils, T cells) that initiate tissue repair.
+LL-37 serves a dual function.
+First: direct antimicrobial activity against bacteria, fungi, and viruses at wound sites, preventing infection that delays healing.
+Second: recruitment of immune cells (monocytes, neutrophils, T cells) that initiate tissue repair.
 It also promotes angiogenesis and re-epithelialization.
 Human data exists from chronic wound and diabetic wound-healing studies.

 Are these peptides legal?